Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 Bookworm

-What’s really amazing about this design is that it can be changed and formed into a shape, whatever shape that you might fancy at the moment.
-It has the flexibility and strength required to take in up to 10 kg load per support so you can really tack on a lot of books and other decorative items there.
+What’s really amazing about this design is that it can be changed and formed into a shape, whatever shape you might fancy at the moment.
+It has the flexibility and strength required to take in up to 10 kg load per support, so you can really tack on a lot of books and other decorative items there.

 As the name suggests, it sort of resembles the shape of a worm and you can kind of circle it around and you’re guaranteed that it will be able to hold its form up.

-It has a really eclectic and industrial vibe to it and it consumes very little floor space.
+It has a really eclectic and industrial vibe to it, and it consumes very little floor space.
 It works well with minimalist and industrial designs.

 Geometric